 A Müllerian duct cyst is a cyst that arises from remnants of the Müllerian duct and is one of the midline cystic masses in the male pelvis.

-Müllerian duct cysts usually occur in the 3rd and 4th decades of life (whereas utricle cysts are most often detected in the 1st and 2nd deca...
+Müllerian duct cysts usually occur in the 3rd and 4th decades of life (whereas prostatic utricle cysts are most often detected in the 1st an...

 Multicystic dysplastic kidney (MCDK) is a type of non-heritable pediatric cystic renal disease.
 It results in multiple cysts being formed in utero in the affected kidney.